tommheik/randDynTomo/README.md

 - T. A. Bubba and L. Ratti, "Shearlet-based regularization in statistical inverse learning with an application to x-ray tomography", _Inverse Problems_, p.
 054001, (2022).

+Adapted for dynamic tomography and 3D regularization by **Tommi Heikkilä**.

 The minimization problem is solved with the Variable Metric Inexact Line-search Algorithm (**VMILA**) introduced in
 - S. Bonettini, I. Loris, F. Porta and M. Prato, "Variable metric inexact line-search based methods for nonsmooth optimization", _SIAM J. Optim._, 26 891–921, (2016).